rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 Doctrines:

+-   [Bodhisattva](https://en.wikipedia.org/wiki/Bodhisattva) - any person who is on the path towards Buddhahood.
 -   &Sacute;&umacr;nyav&amacr;da AKA Madhyamaka - "the emptiness theory"
 -   Vija&ntilde;&amacr;nav&amacr;da - "the doctrine of consciousness"
 -   Tath&amacr;gatagarbha - "the doctrine of Buddha nature"